sabegg2/deep-learning-challenge/Analysis/Analysis.md

 [AlphabetSoupCharity.keras](../Models_keras_files/AlphabetSoupCharity.keras)

-I build the base model with the following parameters with low computation time in mind:
+The base base neural network model was built using the `tenserflow` library `keras` package  with the following parameters with low computation time in mind:

 - Two hidden layers with 80, 30 neurons split.
 The hidden layer activation function was set to relu.